-- Avoid crowds during the cold and most infectious season.
+- Avoid crowds during the cold and flu season.

-- Teach your child to sneeze or cough in a tissue or the crook of the elbow, instead of the hand.
+- Teach your child to sneeze or cough in a tissue or the crook of the elbow instead of their hands.

-- Let your child stay at home if he or she is sick.
+- Let your child stay home if he or she is feeling sick.

 Functional abdominal pain